openmediavault/openmediavault-docs/prerequisites.rst

 Of course, the supported partition tables will depend on the installation mode, and |omv| can handle any type of partition table supported by the Debian operating system.
-This is because to manage shares on new or uninitialized storage drives it will need to create partitions or at least read structure of thems.
+This is because to manage shares on new or uninitialized storage drives it will need to create partitions or at least read structure of them.

 ..
 [1] https://en.wikipedia.org/wiki/Paging